spacetelescope/webbpsf/docs/wfirst.rst

    In flight, we will use dithering and similar strategies to reconstruct better-sampled images.
 The same can be done in simulation using WebbPSF. **Only measure PSF properties such as FWHM or encircled energy on well-sampled data**.
-That means either simulating dithered undersampled data at multiple subpixel steps nd drizzling them back together, or else performing your measurements on oversampled calculation outputs.
+That means either simulating dithered undersampled data at multiple subpixel steps and drizzling them back together, or else performing your measurements on oversampled calculation outputs.
 (I.e. in webbpsf, set `wfi.oversample=4` or more, and perform your measurements on extension 0 of the returned FITS file.)